Uganda March 27-April 5, 2023

 In 1993, Pope John Paul II visited Uganda during his 6-day pastoral trip to urge Ugandans to seek reconciliation.
 During mass celebrations, he paid homage to the slain Christian martyrs.

-In the mid-to-late 1990s, Museveni was lauded by western countries as part of a new generation of African leaders.
+In the mid-to-late 1990s, Museveni was lauded by Western countries as part of a new generation of African leaders.

 On 20 February 2011, the Uganda Electoral Commission declared the incumbent president Yoweri Kaguta Museveni the winning candidate.
 The opposition condemned them as full of sham and rigging.

-Since August 2012, hacktivist group Anonymous has threatened Ugandan officials and hacked official government websites over its anti-gay bills.
+Since August 2012, the hacktivist group Anonymous has threatened Ugandan officials and hacked official government websites over its anti-gay bills.
 Some international donors have threatened to cut financial aid to the country if anti-gay bills continue.

 President Yoweri Museveni has ruled the country since 1986 and he was latest re-elected in January 2021 presidential elections.
-According to official results Museveni won the elections with 58% of the vote while popstar-turned-politician Bobi Wine had 35%.
+According to official results, Museveni won the elections with 58% of the vote while popstar-turned-politician Bobi Wine had 35%.
 The opposition challenged the result because of allegations of widespread fraud and irregularities.

 Geography.
 Uganda is located between 1º S and 4º N latitude, and between 30º E and 35º E longitude.
 Its geography is very diverse consisting of volcanic hills, mountains, and lakes.
 The country sits at an average of 900 meters above sea level.
 Both the eastern and western borders of Uganda have mountains.
 The Ruwenzori mountain range contains the highest peak in Uganda, Alexandra (5,094 m)..